Code-Institute-Submissions/https-github.com-xz3t-milestone-2/README.md

 ### Media

 -   All Images card images were created by the developer.
--   Sounds were copied from wiki page on morse code
+-   Sounds were downloaded from wiki page on morse code

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor for continuous constructive feedback.

 ### Links: